 Population:

 This study included SHaRe patients who had undergone genetic testing for sarcomere gene variants.
-Patients were stratified into two groups based on the presence (sarcomeric HCM) or absence (non-sarcomeric HCM) of pathogenic or likely pathogenic (P/LP) variants in 8 core sarcomere genes (MYBPC3, MYH7, TNNT2, TNNI3, TPM1, MYL2, MYL3, and ACTC).12 Patients with phenocopies of HCM or carrying variants of uncertain significance (or with no genetic testing) were excluded.
+Patients were stratified into two groups based on the presence (sarcomeric HCM) or absence (non-sarcomeric HCM) of pathogenic or likely pathogenic (P/LP) variants in 8 core sarcomere genes (MYBPC3, MYH7, TNNT2, TNNI3, TPM1, MYL2, MYL3, and ACTC).12 Patients with phenocopies of HCM (e.g., storage disorders) or carrying variants of uncertain significance (or with no genetic testing) were excluded.
 Genetic variants were classified based on criteria of the American College of Medical Genetics and Genomics and Association for Molecular Pathology.6,7

 Clinical Features: